 - List of 2014 fireworks shows – will be updated as permits are received by our office

 Fire Departments Issue Permits for Supervised Displays

 All fireworks shows must have a permit issued by the local fire department and must be supervised by the fire department.
 Permit applications must be submitted 20 days prior to the show and the fire department must inform the Office of the State Fire Marshal within 5 days if they approve or disapprove the application.
-This ensures that the regulations are met, the shooters are licensed, all other required permits have been issued, the audience is a safe distance from the shells and debris, an electronic firing board is used, the fireworks are secured from the moment they arrive on scene, and a first light search is conducted for unexploded shells, among other safety issues.
+The permitting process gives the fire department the opportunity to review that the regulations are being met, the shooters are licensed, all other required permits have been issued, the audience will be a safe distance from the shells and debris, an electronic firing board is used, the fireworks will be secured from the moment they arrive on scene, and a first light search will be conducted for unexploded shells, among other safety issues.

 Natural Barrier Approvals

 The Division of Fire Safety grants natural barrier approvals when needed.
 If you have previously received an approval and nothing has changed in the plans submitted to you by the fireworks shooter, you do not need another approval.
 If you need a site inspection for approval, please contact (978) 567-3375, at least thirty (30) days before the proposed date of the display.